1514777867/North-China-Rainfall-2023/moisture_tracking/README.md

 # Moisture Tracking

-Moisture source tracking in this study was performed using the WRF-WVTs moisture tagging framework coupled with the Weather Research and Forecasting (WRF) model.
+Moisture-source tracking in this study was performed using the WRF-WVTs moisture-tagging framework coupled with the Weather Research and Forecasting (WRF) model.

 WRF-WVTs:
 https://github.com/damianinsua/WRF-WVTs

 ## Source regions

 The geographical source regions used for moisture tagging are provided in the `source_regions` directory.

-These shapefiles define the oceanic and terrestrial moisture-source regions used in the experiments.
+These shapefiles define the oceanic and terrestrial moisture-source regions used in the WRF-WVTs experiments.

-The source regions include:
+The source regions considered in this study include:

 - All
 - Bay of Bengal